Mandingo (novel): Author

 Kyle Elihu Onstott was born on January 12, 1887, in Du Quoin, Illinois.
 Although he never had a steady job, Onstott was from an affluent family, and, living with his widowed mother in California in the early 1900s, was able to pursue his main hobby, that of a dog breeder and judge in regional dog shows, in lieu of any professional calling.

 Onstott was a lifelong bachelor, but at age 40, he chose to adopt a 23-year-old college student, Philip, who had lost his own parents.
 Philip eventually married a woman named Vicky and the two remained close to Onstott for the rest of his life.
 Onstott dedicated Mandingo to Philip and Vicky.

 Onstott began writing Mandingo when he was 65 years old.
 He based some of the events in the novel on "bizarre legends" he heard while growing up: tales of slave breeding and sadistic abuse of slaves.
 Having collaborated with his adopted son on a book about dog breeding, he decided to write a book that would make him rich.
 "Utilizing his [adopted] son's anthropology research on West Africa, he handwrote Mandingo and his son served as editor.
 Denlinger's, a small Virginia publisher, released it and it became a national sensation."
 He was invited to write an article for True: The Man's Magazine in 1959 about the horrors of slavery.

 Publication

 Mandingo was first published in 1957 in hardcover.
 It was 659 pages long and sold around 2.7 million copies.
 Subsequent paperback editions whittled the novel down to 423 pages.
 The novel sold a total of 5 million copies in the United States.

 Mandingo is the only novel of the Falconhurst series that Onstott wrote, but he edited the next three novels in the series.
-All of the sequels were penned by either Lance Horner or Henry Whittington (Ashley Carter).
+All of the sequels were penned by either Lance Horner or Harry Whittington (Ashley Carter).